01-edu/public/subjects/devops/code-keeper/README.md

   running and forwarding the requests to the other services.
   > Each application must exist in a single repository.

-2. You must provision your `cloud-design` infrastructure for two environments on a cloud platform (e.g., AWS, Azure, or Google Cloud) using `Terraform`.
+2. You must provision your `cloud-design` or `cloud-kube` infrastructure for two environments on a cloud platform (e.g., AWS, Azure, or Google Cloud) using `Terraform`.

 - `Production Environment`: The live infrastructure where the software is deployed and used by end-users, requires stable and thoroughly tested updates